 “Investing in education is a priority” [fr]

-Quality education is the foundation for improving human beings’ living conditions and sustainable development.
-The international community has committed to this priority by including in the Sustainable Development Goals an inclusive and equitable quality education for all.
-While major progress has already been made, further efforts are needed to achieve this goal.
-The improvement of the countries’ educational systems must be everyone’s concern and France is particularly committed to this subject.
+Quality education is the foundation for improving human living conditions and sustainable development.
+The international community has committed itself to this priority by including inclusive and quality education for all in the Sustainable Development Goals.

 France’s commitment to education

-At the UN General Assembly in New York, in September 2017, French President Emmanuel Macron reiterated that the contemporary challenges of the globalization, such as migrations and terrorism, could only met through education.
+At the UN General Assembly in New York in September 2017, French President Emmanuel Macron reiterated that the contemporary challenges of globalization, such as migrations and terrorism, could only be solved through education.

-In concrete terms, this amount will finance the implementation of education plans in 67 developing countries, benefiting 870 million children and teenagers.
+In concrete terms, this sum will finance the implementation of education plans in 67 developing countries, benefiting 870 million children and adolescents.